JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 Acme runs an internal assistant, `ReportBot`, that employees use to answer questions over company documents.
 It reads the same document store the employees can read, on their behalf.

-Dana works in the Northeast financial-services team.
-She asks ReportBot a broad question, and to answer it the assistant reaches for `Acme::Document::"strategy-fy27"`, a company-level strategy document classified `highly_confidential`, normally read only by the strategy and finance teams.
+Dana, who works in the Northeast financial-services team, asks ReportBot a broad question, and to answer it the assistant reaches for `Acme::Document::"strategy-fy27"`, a company-level strategy document classified `highly_confidential`, normally read only by the strategy and finance teams.

 Nothing here is obviously an attack.
 There are three plausible explanations:

 - Dana genuinely needs the document and nobody told the access system.
-- The assistant over-reached: it expanded a vague question into a search Dana never intended.
-  Dana never asked for that document and would be surprised to learn it was opened in her name.
+- The assistant over-reached and expanded a vague question into a search Dana never intended, so a document Dana never asked for was opened under Dana's identity.
 - Dana's credentials are being used by somebody else.

 A binary access system has to pick one.
 Denying blocks legitimate work and trains people to route around the tool.
-Allowing means an agent quietly exfiltrates strategy documents at machine speed, and the security team finds out from a log review next week.
+Allowing means an agent exfiltrates strategy documents at machine speed, and the security team finds out from a log review next week.

-The third option is to ask: confirm with the human that the access was intended, and get the data owner to confirm the need.
+Neither has to be the answer.
+The system can ask instead: confirm with the human that the access was intended, and get the data owner to confirm the need.
 [Beyond Zero](https://queue.acm.org/detail.cfm?id=3819083) calls this a *challenge*, friction applied in the moment and in proportion to the risk, instead of a flat denial.

 ## Modeling the Agent

-The identity model has to be right before the policies make sense, because the policies are written against it.
+The policies below are written against the identity model, so the identity model comes first.

 The agent is a principal in its own right, not a flag on the human. `ReportBot` has its own entity, its own ID, and its own attributes, and it carries a reference to the human who operates it: